 One-Gender Race: Witches are all women; Dahl mentions other all-male monster races in the book (ghouls, barghests) but says none of the races are as evil as Witches.
 However, in The BFG, another race — Giants, all male — make children in particular their victims.

 Our Demons Are Different: They're described more like succubus, only more hideous, with the casual mention of the all male ghouls race.
 The fact that they can't detect, let alone reverse the formula of their mouse changing soup proves that they aren't nearly as powerful as the narrator's grandmother makes them out to be

-Police Are Useless: Notable subversion, when one witch states that she's going to poison the children that buy sweets from her candy store, the Grand a high Witch berates her for her stupidity, telling her that it wouldn't take long for the authorities to catch onto them if they did so.
+Police Are Useless: Notable subversion, when one witch states that she's going to poison the children that buy sweets from her candy store, the Grand High Witch berates her for her stupidity, telling her that it wouldn't take long for the authorities to catch onto them if she did so.